If Hurricane Matthew sets its eye near North Carolina, the Category 3 storm is likely to cause quite a wave of car accidents if history is any guide.

 - We have more than 150 staff members, including over 35 attorneys.

 - Several of our lawyers have achieved peer- and client-reviewed designations including Best Lawyers Best Lawyers in America 20174 and Lawyer of the Year 2017,5 Super Lawyers Rising Star 20166 and Super Lawyer 2016.7

 (See for yourself some of the things clients have to say about us.)

 Get a FREE Case Evaluation From North Carolina Lawyers

 P.S.
-Click here if you want your teen driver to learn hands-on defensive driving techniques under simulated hazardous conditions.
+If you want your teen driver to learn hands-on defensive driving techniques under simulated hazardous conditions, check out this resource.
 There’s a non-profit organization in NC that offers instruction around NC and the U.S.

 3 Insurance Research Council 1999.

 4 Since it was first published in 1983, Best Lawyers® has become universally regarded as the definitive guide to legal excellence.
 Best Lawyers is based on an exhaustive peer-review survey.
 Over 52,000 leading attorneys cast more than 5.5 million votes on the legal abilities of other lawyers in their practice areas.
 Lawyers are not required or allowed to pay a fee to be listed; therefore inclusion in Best Lawyers is considered a singular honor.
 Corporate Counsel Magazine has called Best Lawyers “the most respected referral list of attorneys in practice.”
 For information regarding standards for inclusion visit www.bestlawyers.com.